telerik/fiddler-jam-docs/introduction.md

 The Fiddler Jam Chrome Extension delivers a range of handy and end-user friendly features whose number and further development are not limited by the list in this section&mdash;the Fiddler team constantly invests efforts to improve the performance and add more value to the existing troubleshooting solution, and build on top of its available features.

-The Chrome Extension solution can be installed, pinned, and used by everyone with Google Chrome.
+The Chrome Extension solution can be installed, pinned, and used by everyone with Google Chrome and is also available in the Google Web Store.
 It does not require you to log in or register, nor does it call for any advanced knowledge in technology or previous debugging experience.

 ### Traffic Recording